jfcote87/esign/README.md

-# DocuSign eSignature RestApi v2 for Go
+# DocuSign eSignature RestApi v2 and v2.1(Beta) for Go

 [![GoDoc](https://godoc.org/github.com/jfcote87/esign?status.svg)](https://godoc.org/github.com/jfcote87/esign)

 esign provides Go packages for interacting with DocuSign's eSignature RestApi and has been created using the lastest published swagger definition.

-Definitions for call payloads and return values are found in the v2/model/model.go file.
-Docusign has split the API into major categories, and each category has a corresponding package in the v2 directory.
-When the v2.1 Swagger/OpenAPI definition, a v2.1 directory will be added with packages for each category and a model package.
+Definitions for call payloads and return values are found in  {VERSIONID}/model/model.go file.
+Docusign has split the API into major categories, and each category has a corresponding package in the v2 and v2.1 directory.

 The package requires Go 1.7 or above and has been tested with Go 1.9-1.12.

 The previous package github.com/jfcote87/docusign is now deprecated.

+## Announcements

+eSignature v2.1 is now in beta release.
+Changes may still be made to future releases.

+Click API will be release soon.

 ## Resources